WuShouXuan/WuShouXuan.github.io/_pages/about.md

 # About Me

 I am currently a Ph.D. student majoring in Mechanical Engineering at Beijing Institute of Technology (BIT).
 I am also a visiting scholar at the [SIRIUS research center](https://sirius-labs.no/) in the University of Oslo (2024-2025), and members of Chinese Association of Mechanical Engineering and System Engineering Society of China.
+Besides, I severed as a reviewer for _Journal of Industrial Information Integration_.

 My research interests are Cognitive Digital Thread and Model-based Systems Engineering tool-chain design, and in particular with:
 - Concept & Technology of Cognitive Digital thread